 That tricky sensor data

+To summarize this: ‘grabbing a bunch of sensor data’ is anything but easy.
+Industry 4.0 initiatives require a solid data foundation as discussed in my last post.
 Without it you run the risk of wasting a ton of time & resources.
 Also, chances are that the results will be disappointing.
 Imagine a data scientist attempting to train a predictive maintenance model with just a small set of noisy and incomplete data.

-.
+To do this properly, you need special tools such as the OSIsoft PI System.
 The PI System provides a unique real-time data infrastructure for all your Industry 4.0 projects.
 In my next post, I will describe how this works.

 What are your experiences with industrial time-series data?